LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 New Mexico

 Governor Michelle Lujan Grisham issued a statewide “stay-at-home” instruction Monday, March 23, to help reduce the spread of COVID-19 in New Mexico.
-The “stay-at-home” orders go into effect at 8 a.m.
-Tuesday, March 24 and run until April 10.
+The “stay-at-home” orders run until April 10.

 New York

 He also says nonessential gatherings of individuals of any size or for any reason are canceled or postponed.
-The Democratic governor took the dramatic actions as confirmed cases in New York climbed to more than 10,000 as of Saturday.
+The Democratic governor took the dramatic actions as confirmed cases in New York climbed to nearly 40,000 cases on Thursday.

 Cuomo says people can still go out for solitary exercise to protect their physical and mental health.